Jake Buchanan

-Jake Thomas Buchanan (born September 24, 1989) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Houston Astros, Chicago Cubs, and Cincinnati Reds.
+Jake Thomas Buchanan (born September 24, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Houston Astros, Chicago Cubs, and Cincinnati Reds.

 Career

 Amateur

 Buchanan attended North Gaston High School in Dallas, North Carolina.
 He then enrolled at North Carolina State University (NC State), where he played college baseball for the NC State Wolfpack.
 By his junior year at NC State, Buchanan emerged as the team's best pitcher.
 In 2009, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Houston Astros

 The Houston Astros selected Buchanan in the eighth round of the 2010 Major League Baseball Draft.
-In 2011, Buchanan pitched for the Lancaster JetHawks of the Class A-Advanced California League and the Corpus Christi Hooks of the Class AA Texas League.
+In 2011, Buchanan pitched for the Lancaster JetHawks of the High–A California League and the Corpus Christi Hooks of the Double–A Texas League.
 Pitching to a 3.80 earned run average, the Astros named Buchanan their Minor League Pitcher of the Year.

-In 2012, 5.25 ERA with Corpus Christi and the Oklahoma City RedHawks of the Class AAA Pacific Coast League.
+In 2012, 5.25 ERA with Corpus Christi and the Oklahoma City RedHawks of the Triple–A Pacific Coast League.
 Assigned to Corpus Christi to start the 2013 season, Buchanan led the Texas League in ERA and walks plus hits per innings pitched during the first half of the season, and the Astros promoted him to Oklahoma City after he participated in the Texas League All-Star Game.
 Buchanan was assigned to Oklahoma City to start the 2014 season.

 He made his MLB debut on June 21, 2014.
-Buchanan was designated for assignment by Astros on September 1, 2015, to make room for Joe Thatcher on the 40 man roster.
+Buchanan was designated for assignment by Astros on September 1, 2015, to make room for Joe Thatcher on the 40 man roster, he cleared waivers and was sent outright to Triple-A Fresno Grizzlies] on September 6.

+He was released on March 31, 2016.